rcghpge/rcghpge/README.md

-### Hey thanks for visiting my GitHub page,
+### Hey

+Thanks for visitng my GitHub page.
 I'm Robert.
 I am a junior data science undergraduate student at The University of Texas at Arlington.
 Currently pivoting into tech and looking to build a robust domain of knowledge and wisdom in this space.

 - 🔭 I’m currently working on ... finishing my undergraduate degree and conducting undergraduate research
 - 🌱 I’m currently learning ... data science, data engineering, machine learning, and deep learning.
 Quantum science piques my interest as well as quantum computing